-If you are looking for a song that is a specific length, you may prefer to see this list: Free Background Music Series: Arranged According to Duration
+If you are looking for a song that is a specific length, you may prefer this list: Free Background Music Series: Arranged According to Duration

 1.3 Recommended Songs

 Here are some song recommendations for a few specific categories of video.
-If you would like additional recommendations, please comment below and let me know; I will add them to the list.
+If you would like additional recommendations, please leave a comment below.

 1.4 Support & Subscribe

 You may like to subscribe to my YouTube channel (zijun01) to receive updates when new free background music songs are added to the various collections.
-To support my efforts, you an also do thing like sharing, commenting on and liking specific videos
+To support my efforts, you can also do thing like sharing, commenting on and liking my videos.

 1.5 Free Background Music from other Producers